Severynson/inforce-frontend-task/README.md

 yarn dev
 ```

+Concurrently JSON server will automly start

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+[http://localhost:3001](http://localhost:3001) is used for  JSON server for imitating requests and responses to the database.

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.